LakshmiRadhakrishnan09/AWS-Security-Specialist/ELB.md

  Option2: VPC peering.
 Exposes all resources. \
  Option3: NLB in shared service.
 Create a private link powered service.
 VPC end point at consumer side.\

 What if we need the capability to perform an inline inspection of all inbound and outbound traffic from our VPC?
- Gateway Load Balnacer   \
+ Gateway Load Balanacer   \
  Gateway Load Balancer and network appliances are kept in a separate VPC.

 You attach the gateway load balancer endpoint to your VPC.